koalateadev/android-templates/setup/coil.md

 ## Best Practices

-1. ✅ Use AsyncImage for Compose
+- Use AsyncImage for Compose
-2. ✅ Configure global ImageLoader in Application class
+- Configure global ImageLoader in Application class
-3. ✅ Use appropriate cache policies
+- Use appropriate cache policies
-4. ✅ Add placeholders for better UX
+- Add placeholders for better UX
-5. ✅ Handle error states
+- Handle error states
-6. ✅ Use transformations for common image manipulations
+- Use transformations for common manipulations
-7. ✅ Preload images when needed
-8. ✅ Set appropriate content descriptions for accessibility
+- Set appropriate content descriptions
-9. ✅ Use disk cache for network images
+- Use disk cache for network images
-10. ✅ Monitor memory usage

 ## Common Patterns